6K5EUQ/BE_WE/README.md

 - **Audio** — demodulated WAV playback inside the analyzer
 - **Power** — M-th power spectrum (M = 1 / 2 / 4 / 8) for cyclostationary analysis

----

-## Signal Library (LIB)
+### Signal Library (LIB)

 Press `L` to open the Library overlay.
-Every time an operator presses **Report** on a recording, the full `.info` file is shipped to Central, which auto-aggregates sightings by **operator-entered fields only** — frequency (within tolerance), modulation, protocol, and explicit ID tokens (e.g. `MMSI:...`, `callsign:...`) typed into Tags.
-Auto-decoder outputs (AIS / ADS-B / auto-id) are deliberately **not** trusted for matching; if the operator wants those signals to count they copy them into `.info` themselves.
+Whenever an operator presses **Report** on a recording, the full `.info` file is shipped to Central, which aggregates sightings into a single **emitter record** keyed by **operator-entered fields** — frequency (within tolerance), modulation, protocol, and explicit ID tokens (e.g. `MMSI:...`, `callsign:...`) typed into Tags.

-If `.info` lacks operator-entered fields, frequency alone caps the match score and the sighting lands in a **Pending** queue for human Confirm / Reject — no silent merges.
-Confirmed sightings accumulate across all stations and sessions: `first_seen`, `last_seen`, contributing-station list, and operator notes are kept on a single emitter record.
-The overlay has a sortable table (Name / Freq / Mod / Count / Last seen), full-text filter, an editable detail pane (display name, tags ID, notes), and a sightings timeline with per-row Confirm / Reject / Split actions.
+If a report lacks identifying tags, frequency alone caps the match score and the sighting drops into a **Pending** queue for human Confirm / Reject — no silent merges.
+Confirmed sightings accumulate across all stations and sessions: `first_seen`, `last_seen`, contributing-station list, and operator notes live on one record.
+The overlay has a sortable table (Name / Freq / Mod / Count / Last seen), full-text filter, an editable detail pane, and a sightings timeline with per-row Confirm / Reject / Split actions.

-The result: a station that missed a transmission gets it filled in by another station that caught it, and the tribal knowledge ("that 405.10 FM repeater", "the 437.85 sat uplink") stops living in one operator's head.
+The result: a station that missed a transmission gets it filled in by another that caught it, and "that 405.10 FM repeater" stops living in one operator's head.

 ![Signal Library](assets/signal_library.png)

+---

+## Collaboration

+Real-time chat, file sharing, tier-based permissions, per-channel audio routing to specific operators.
+JOINs can re-tune the HOST, change FFT size, and swap the HOST's SDR via the **Receiver** popup when permitted.

+---

+## Headless CLI HOST

+Compile with `-DCLI=ON` for a zero-GPU build.
+Interactive prompt-based startup; `/status`, `/clients`, `/shutdown` commands; free text broadcasts as chat.

 ---